mtalonso-research/RL_MIMO/README.md

 **Key arguments**:
 - `--dimensions`: One or more input dimensions (comma-separated)
 - `--num_thresholds_list`: Threshold configs to compare
-- `--mi_estimators`: Estimators to plot (`BA`, `CORTICAL`, etc.)
+- `--mi_estimators`: Estimators to plot (`BA`, `CORTICAL`, can also include `BruteForce`, `PSK`, or `QUAM` for comparison)
 - `--run_ids`: Identifiers used during training
 - `--channel_types`: Channels to include
 - `--sim_counts`: Which simulation files to aggregate
 - `--num_std`: Width of shaded confidence band (in std dev)

 By default, the script will open the plot in a window.
-You can modify it to save to file if desired.
+Note that BruteForce, PSK, and QUAM all use the BA estimator (but without using the RL policies).

 7. **Legacy compatibility**

-If loading archived models used in the paper, ensure the file `src/functions.py` exists and matches the original class definitions used during saving.
+If loading archived models used in the paper, ensure the file `functions.py` exists.
 This file is included for backward compatibility and should not be used in new development.

 ---